Madonna Buder: Early life and religious ministry

 Marie Dorothy Buder was born in St. Louis, Missouri on July 24, 1930.
-She was educated at Visitation Academy of St. Louis, an all-girl Roman Catholic school run by the Order of the Visitation of Holy Mary.
+She was educated at Visitation Academy of St. Louis, an all-girl Catholic school run by the Order of the Visitation of Holy Mary.
 She went on to attend Maryville College for two years, and finished her education at Washington University in St. Louis, where she was a member of the Alpha Iota chapter of Kappa Alpha Theta.
 She entered a convent of the Congregation of Our Lady of Charity of the Good Shepherd at age 23.
 In 1970, she left the congregation to join 38 other Sisters from different and varying backgrounds to establish a new and non-traditional community of Religious Sisters.
-As a member of the non-canonical Sisters for Christian Community, a contemporary religious order inspired by the teachings of the Second Vatican Council that is independent of the authority of the Roman Catholic Church, Buder has had the freedom to choose her own ministry and lifestyle.
+As a member of the non-canonical Sisters for Christian Community, a contemporary religious order inspired by the teachings of the Second Vatican Council that is independent of the authority of the Catholic Church, Buder has had the freedom to choose her own ministry and lifestyle.

 Triathlon career

 Buder began training at age 48 at the behest of Father John who told her it was a way of tweaking, "mind, body, and spirit" and for the relaxation and calmness it can bring an individual.
 She completed her first triathlon at age 52 and first Ironman event at age 55 and has continued ever since.

-Buder is well known in the Triathlon community for her achievements in age group races.
-She has completed over 325 triathlons including 45 Ironman Distances.
 At the 2005 Hawaii Ironman, at age 75, the Iron Nun became the oldest woman ever to complete the race, finishing 1 hour before the 17-hour midnight cut-off time.
 At the 2006 Hawaii Ironman, at age 76, she again became the oldest woman ever to complete the race, finishing with a time of 16:59:03.

-During her sporting career, Buder has also worked hard at raising money for various charities.
-She is quoted as saying, "I train religiously."

 On August 24, 2008, Buder participated in the Ironman race held in Penticton, British Columbia, Canada.
 She was unable to finish the race by a factor of seconds as she was unable to reach the finish line within the 17 hours cut-off limit.
 However, 371 days later, on August 30, 2009, Buder completed Ironman Canada (Penticton, British Columbia) in a time of 16:54:30.
 This accomplishment broke her own record of being the oldest female to complete the Ironman distance at 79 years old.
 In fact, the Ironman organization has had to add new age brackets as the sister gets older.
 Unfortunately, although Buder started the 2010 Ironman Canada competition at the age of 80, she was unable to complete the course, due to a wetsuit issue.
 She competed in the 2011 Ironman Canada competition but missed the bike cut-off by 2 minutes.